aMarCruz/react-native-text-size/README.md

 fontVariant | TFontVariant | iOS only, `undefined` in Android. ascender   | number | The _recommended_ distance above the baseline for singled spaced text. descender  | number | The _recommended_ distance below the baseline for singled spaced text. capHeight  | number | iOS only.
-Height of uppercase letters. xHeight    | number | iOS only.
-Height of the lowercase 'x'. top        | number | Android only.
+Height of capital characters. xHeight    | number | iOS only.
+Height of lowercase 'x'. top        | number | Android only.
 Maximum distance above the baseline for the tallest glyph in the font. bottom     | number | Android only.
 Maximum distance below the baseline for the lowest glyph in the font. leading    | number | The _recommended_ additional space to add between lines of text.